 Upon entering UIC, you may or may not have an idea about your major area of study.
 We suggest that all first-year students begin by focusing on college and General Education requirements, and use these courses to explore various areas of interest.

 All students must complete University Writing, Foreign Language, and Quantitative Reasoning requirements.
 Placement tests should be taken in each of these areas before attending Orientation so that you are able to enroll in the courses you need to ensure a timely graduation.
 For more information about degree requirements, please refer to the New Student Academic Guide.

 Students must start where their placement test or ACT score dictates.
 Students must continue the University Writing sequence until successfully completing English 161.
-(See the New Student Academic Guide for additional information regarding the University Writing requirement.)

 Students must complete the equivalent of the fourth semester of college-level foreign language.
 If you have a background in a foreign language, you should take a placement test in that language prior to attending Orientation.
 If a placement test is not offered in your language, speak with an advisor at Orientation.
-(See the New Student Academic Guide for additional information regarding the Foreign Language requirement.)

 Students must start where their placement test score dictates and must complete a certain level of math, statistics or logic in order to satisfy this requirement.
 The appropriate course will depend on your major or educational goal.
-(See the New Student Academic Guide for additional information regarding the Quantitative Reasoning requirement.)

 General Education Requirements

-In addition to having a major, some students choose to pursue an educational goal in a pre-professional area such as pre-law or pre-health field.
+In addition to having a major, some students choose to pursue an educational goal in a pre-professional area such as pre-law or a pre-health field.
 Pre-professional educational goals are not majors in LAS.
 The various professional programs often require specific coursework be completed prior to applying, and most require a bachelor’s degree prior to admission.
 Students can often satisfy prerequisites for pre-professional programs with General Education and/or major requirements for a degree in LAS.

 After you have completed your placement testing, you can access your test results, obtain information on how to interpret the results, and learn how to prepare for your first semester at UIC through UIC Connect.
 You will find Orientation and planning for your first semester to be much easier if you review this information prior to Orientation.